-Due to the continued growth of student participation in CHD, beginning this year there is a limit on the number of projects a school can send to a Regional Contest: 4 projects per school for each category.
+Due to the continued growth of student participation in CHD, there is a limit on the number of projects a school can send to a Regional Contest: 4 projects per school for each category.
 (Spread across the 9 categories, that would be a total of 36 projects per school).

-CHD is adopting this policy for a few reasons:
+CHD holds this policy for a few reasons:

 - To provide for fair and equitable contests that are not numerically dominated by one or two schools. - To combat the large number of students who are "no-shows" on contest day after we have planned for their participation. - There is a limit to the size of contests that our hosts can accommodate.
-Post Covid, the costs associated with holding a contests have significantly increased. - CHD is committed to holding educational and enjoyable contests which is only possible with a strong pool of volunteer judges.
-Post Covid, judge recruitment is a challenge. - The policy of limiting the number of entries per school is one that is widely used by National History Day affiliates.
+Postpandemic the costs associated with holding a contest have significantly increased. - CHD is committed to holding educational and enjoyable contests which is only possible with a strong pool of volunteer judges.
+Post-pandemic, judge recruitment is a challenge. - The policy of limiting the number of entries per school is one that is widely used by National History Day® affiliates, and is recommended best practices from National History Day®.